What is Glycine and it Can Protect you from Glyphosate - (Part 2)

 9. Glycine can remove glyphosate from the body and heal the gut.
 (11)

 Taking small amounts of glycine can be great for some of the benefits listed in this article but to detox from glyphosate, according to Stephanie Seneff, one must saturate the body with glycine.
-To do so the recommended dosage is 4 teaspoons a day.
-I recommend taking glycine three times a day; 1 tsp in the AM, 1 tsp at noon and 2 tsp at night.
+To do so the recommended dosage is 3 teaspoons a day.
+I recommend taking glycine twice times a day; 1 tsp at noon and 2 tsp at night for three to four weeks.
+This will cause the body to detox glyphosate through the urine.
+After three to four weeks, a maintenance dose of 1/4 tsp at noon and 1/4 tsp at night is required to continue to protect the gut from glyphosate exposure.
+I recommend Micro Ingredients glycine.

 Here are a few other suggestions for preventing exposure to and detoxing glyphosate.